deadbaed/blog/content/2023-06-28-caddy-ca-acme-alpine.md

 ```
 and place the password inside that file.

-`step` should be ran as the user `step-ca`, so update the permissions on the config folder:
+`step` should run as the user `step-ca`, so update the permissions on the config folder:
 ```sh
 chown step-ca:step-ca -Rv /etc/step-ca/
 ```